Callum Robinson: Cardiff City

-On 1 September 2022, Robinson joined Cardiff City on a 3 year deal from West Bromwich Albion for £1.75mil.
+On 1 September 2022, Robinson joined Cardiff City on a 3-year deal from West Bromwich Albion for £1.75mil.

 International career

 Robinson was born in England, to a father of Jamaican descent and mother of Irish descent.
 He played for England at under-16 and under-17 levels.
 He made his England under-19 debut as a substitute against Hungary on 14 November 2013.
 He scored his first U19 goal in the 88th minute of the same match.
 He was also eligible to represent Ireland and declared for them in March 2018.
-He qualifies through his Monaghan-born grandmother.
+He qualifies through his County Monaghan-born grandmother.

 He made his Republic of Ireland debut on 6 September 2018 in a 4–1 defeat to Wales in the UEFA Nations League.

 He scored his first goal for Ireland on 14 November 2019 in a 3–1 win against New Zealand.

 On 9 October 2021, Robinson scored twice as Ireland won 3–0 away to Azerbaijan in a 2022 FIFA World Cup qualifier to secure Stephen Kenny his first competitive win as Ireland manager.
 He subsequently scored a hat-trick three days later in a friendly against Qatar.
 He became the first player to score a hat-trick for Ireland since Robbie Keane in 2014, and the first to score in two consecutive matches since Jon Walters in June 2017.